arfeo/EANConstruct/README.md

 EAN barcodes creation tool for Mac OS 7-9.
 Written in 1997.

-This utility generates these types of EAN barcodes:
+This utility generates the following types of EAN barcodes:

 * EAN-A
 * EAN-D